forsbergapp/app_portfolio/README.md

 	switcher.
 Vue and React are implemented without Babel and as ECMAScript modules to show how pure Javascript solution without build step, transpiler or any NodeJs module modifications.

-	App 2 and admin app are both using Leaflet module with same logic although without Jaavascript framework switcher.
+	App 2 and admin app are both using Leaflet module with same logic although without Javascript framework switcher.

 	Uses Leaflet module to show maps with this functionality: